Local housing allowance

 Having set the Broad Rental Market Area (BRMAs), Rent Officers are responsible for calculating the LHAs for different sizes of property in that area.
 Once the Rent Service has determined the LHA rates for an area, an individual customer's benefit will depend on their age and the size of their household.
 For example, a person under 35 will receive the shared room rate whilst a couple with one child will receive the two room rate.

-If you are unsure what BRMA you come under please visit the GOV UK website where you will be able to enter your postcode and receive your Local Housing Allowance rate and calculate your room allowance.
+If you are unsure what BRMA you come under please visit the Valuation Office Agency website where you will be able to enter your postcode and receive your Local Housing Allowance rate and calculate your room allowance.

 Freezing of local housing allowance rates

-As announced in the summer budget, local housing allowance rates will be frozen for the next four years.
-From April 2016 the rates will remain at the April 2015 rate or will be set at the 30th percentile of local rates if this figure is lower.
+Local housing allowance rates will be frozen for four years from April 2016.
+The rates will remain at the April 2015 rate or will be set at the 30th percentile of local rates if this figure is lower.